Amzolele01/Network-Topologies-Hybrid/README.md

 ---

 ## 📌 Project Overview
-This repository contains the implementation and documentation for the CMPG 325 Computer Networks semester-long project.
+This repository contains the implementation and the documentation of CMPG 325 Computer Networks semester-long project.
-The project demonstrates the design, configuration, and simulation of multiple network topologies using Cisco Packet Tracer, with emphasis on IPv4 & IPv6 addressing, VLAN segmentation, server configuration, and network security.
+The project demonstrates the design, configuration, and simulation of the network topologies using Cisco Packet Tracer, with emphasis on IPv4 & IPv6 addressing, VLAN segmentation, server configuration, and network security.

 ---

 ## 🎯 Project Objectives
 1. **Part I – Network Topologies Design & Simulation (60%)**
-   - Implement Bus, Mesh, Star, Ring, and Extended Star topologies.
+   - Implement 5 topologies: Bus, Mesh, Star, Ring, and Extended Star topologies.
-   - Design a Hybrid topology integrating elements of the above.
+   - Design a Hybrid topology integrating elements of the above 5 topologies.
    - Configure IPv4/IPv6 addressing, VLAN segmentation, servers (HTTP/DNS/DHCP), and basic security.
    - Document the process with IP tables, screenshots, and configuration notes.